Tanishka-Sharma0/Recurring-date-picker/README.md

 # Recurring-date-picker
-A Project   with Next nad modern frontened framework
+A Project   with Next and modern frontened framework